The Redwood Run: Motorcycle Rally in the California Redwoods

 - 60 Second Tent - and Other Stuff for Motorcycle Campers

-My husband and I have been riding vintage Harleys for the past 30 years.
-We don't use a chase truck, but usually travel alone and carry everything we need with us.
-We travel long distances on our motorcycle, camping along the way, so we pitch the tent every night and break down every morning.
+We have been riding vintage Harleys for the past 30 years.
+We don't use a chase truck.
+We carry everything we need with us.
+We travel long distances, camping along the way, so we pitch the tent every night and break down every morning.

 © 2012 Sherry Hewins